 The parties agree that the amount recoverable under clause 1(c) is a reasonable pre-estimate of loss and not a penalty.
 Such amount is payable for the loss of bargain and the loss of protection against future risks and, except as otherwise specifically provided under the terms of any Transaction, neither party will be entitled to recover any additional damages as a consequence of such losses.

-If the Event of Default is also an event of default that leads to the termination of transactions in accordance with terms of any netting agreement in respect of transactions similar to the Transactions entered into by MSCG and Enron Capital & Trade Resources International Corporation (charter number 2548189), then the amount calculated as payable under clause 1(c) above shall be set off against any amount calculated in accordance with such netting agreement as payable as a result of termination of the transactions subject to such netting agreement.

-2. Currency Conversion
+2. [INTENTIONALLY OMITTED]

-The Non-Defaulting Party will in good faith convert, if necessary, any amount due and payable under any Transaction from the original currency of such Transaction into pounds sterling at the rate of exchange displayed on the relevant Reuters page at 11 a.m.
-London time on the Early Termination Date.

 3. Interest

-For the purposes of clause 1 interest shall be calculated at a rate equal to the base lending rate for pounds sterling of National Westminster Bank plc (or any successor bank) applicable from time to time plus three (3) percent per annum compounded annually.
+For the purposes of clause 1 interest shall be calculated at a rate equal to the prime interest rate at the time published by Citibank, N.A. (or any successor bank) plus two (2) percent per annum compounded annually.

 4. General